-Winterton-on-Sea has a gently sloping topography towards the sea and a general nucleated layout, with newer development emanating out from the village centre.
+41. Winterton-on-Sea has a gently sloping topography towards the sea and a general nucleated layout, with newer development emanating out from the village centre.
 The centre is dense with narrow and quiet lanes that have limited off street parking or footways.
-The houses here are very diverse in terms of their style, height and materials used, but with a general historic and eclectic feel.
-This diversity and randomness is a key feature of the historic character.
+Many of the houses in the village centre are historic and are diverse in terms of their architectural style and the materials used, which is characteristic of the village's built environment.
 Some of the newer development reflects this to a degree, but more commonly is more generic and less dense.
-The Character Appraisal which is part of the supporting evidence for the neighbourhood plan provides more detail.
+The Character Appraisal in which is part of the supporting evidence for the Neighbourhood Plan provides more detail, see Appendix 1.

-Policy HO4: Design
+Policy HO3: Design